meronogbai/whitespace-linter/README.md

 > Basic linter that detects and formats trailing whitespace and extra empty lines.

-This linter is built using Ruby and implements OOP to detect and format whitespace and empty lines in your code.
+## Features

+- Detects excessive whitespace in your file.
+- Allows you to fix detected errors.

 ## Built With